Do graph neural network states contain graph properties?: Background

 \subsection{Probing classifiers}

 In prior work~\citep{hupkes2018visualisation} probing classifiers have been used for linguistic properties.
+The probing paradigm is a post-hoc explainability method \cite{alain2018understanding,belinkov2021probing}.
+Probing is a concept-based approach in the larger field of mechanistic interpretability \citep{bereska_mechanistic_2024}.
+Probing the learned representations for high-level concepts and patterns is a top-down approach to unravel a model's decision-making process.
+It's also called representation engineering \citep{zou2025representationengineeringtopdownapproach}.
 Here, we adapt them for graph features.
 Unlike unsupervised techniques such as PCA or T-SNE, which are useful to visualize input data with regard to the embedding latent space, we adopt a supervised framework to quantitatively assess how specific properties are encoded within the embedding space of GNNs.
 Let \( g : f_l(x) \mapsto \hat{z} \) represent a probing classifier, used to map the learned intermediate representations from the original model \( f \) to a specific property \( \hat{z} \).
 The choice of a linear classifier for \( g \) is motivated primarily by its simplicity.
 If a linear probe performs well, it suggests the existence of a hyperplane in the representation space that separates the inputs based on their properties, indicating linear separability.

+The justification for simple linear probe comes from the linear representation hypothesis \citep{neal2017how}.
+The linear representation hypothesis proposes that features are directions in activation space, i.e. linear combinations of neurons \citep{bereska_mechanistic_2024}.
+It's well studied in LLMs \citep{park_geometry_nodate}.
+Rather than assuming this hypothesis holds, linear probes can be taken as diagnostic tools to investigate whether learned representations organize information in linearly accessible ways for particular concepts and datasets.